matthew-robertson/Useful_things/I Learned Something Today/Engineering.md

 ## Tools
 1. All sorts of weird drafting tools exist.
 [This one](https://youtu.be/PVQFvHuJHec?t=13://youtu.be/PVQFvHuJHec?t=131) is a compass(?) that splits a space into  two areas corresponding to the golden ratio.

+## Nautical Engineering
+1. Why are ship bottoms generally red?
+To [avoid algae and whatnot growing on them](https://www.youtube.com/watch?v=-AdW030xQB4).
+That sounds wild, but they're [anti-fouling paints](https://en.wikipedia.org/wiki/Anti-fouling_paint), and are designed to keep things from growing on ships.
+They're red because they're largely based on copper compounds, and those are naturally red.